joshbegley/nyt-latest/README.md

 `The barbershop routine, a pricey cold drink and more reader tales of New York City in this week’s Metropolitan Diary.`\
 https://nytimes.com/2021/07/04/nyregion/metropolitan-diary.html?searchResultPosition=8

-**Philippine Military Plane Crashes With 92 People Aboard**\
+**Philippine Military Plane Crashes With 96 People Aboard**\
 `More than 80 soldiers were on the C-130 plane, officials said.
-Seventeen deaths were confirmed, and it was feared that the toll would climb.`\
+At least 29 people were killed, and it was feared that the toll would climb.`\
 https://nytimes.com/2021/07/04/world/asia/philippines-plane-crash.html?searchResultPosition=9

 **Indian police investigate whether scammers gave thousands of shots of salt water instead of vaccine.**\